Oil Springs Reservation: History

 Seneca diplomat Cornplanter, who had aided in negotiations with the United States representatives, was later granted an additional 1500-acre plot in Pennsylvania by that state legislature as personal property for him and his descendants.
 Mary Jemison, a European-American woman who had been taken captive and assimilated into the Seneca tribe, was also granted land but sold her plot a few years later and established Jemison Town on the Allegany Reservation.
 Many Seneca moved to Canada, settling with other Iroquois at the Six Nations Grand River Reserve in what is now Ontario.

-During the federal Indian Removal period of the 1830s, the Ogden Land Company negotiated the right to buy all of the remaining Seneca lands in New York.
-They convinced the Seneca chiefs to sign the Treaty of Buffalo Creek to that effect.
+During the federal Indian Removal period of the 1830s, the Ogden Land Company conspired to buy all of the remaining Seneca lands in New York.
+They bribed, intimidated, and deceived a number of the Seneca chiefs to sign the Treaty of Buffalo Creek to that effect.
 In the end, Ogden purchased only the Buffalo Creek Reservation and left intact Oil Springs (along with the Allegany and Cattaraugus reservations).

 In 1848 the Seneca Nation of Indians formed as a federally recognized tribe, counting the Oil Springs Reservation as one of its three territories (along with the Allegany and Cattaraugus reservations).
 Oil Springs is the only one of the three Seneca territories without a recognized capital or any jurisdictional representation in Seneca government.

 In the 1850s, the Seneca began a case to evict squatters (including Stanley Clark, Philonus Pattison, Benjamin Chamberlain, William Gallagher, and future New York governor Horatio Seymour) from the Oil Springs Reservation, in order to restore control and use to the tribe.
 Clark and others had surveyed the land and allotted portions to influential men, including Seymour.

 Thanks to the efforts of influential Seneca leader Governor Blacksnake, the state appeals court ruled in the tribe's favor.
 The reservation was returned to the Seneca in 1861, two years after Blacksnake died.
 Blacksnake, who had attended the negotiations of the Treaty of Big Tree, testified in court that he and Joseph Ellicott had surveyed the Oil Spring lands and that omission of the lands from the treaty was a mistake.
 He had a map copied by the Holland Land Company in which the Oil Spring reservation was marked similarly to the other lands of the Seneca.

 The U.S. Census of 1890 lists the name of the reservation as Oil Spring Reservation.
 It is unclear when the reservation's name was changed to Oil Springs; the change may have happened because people used a term that flowed more easily as language.
 A change shortly after the 1890 census would be consistent with the establishment of the United States Board on Geographic Names that same year, which altered and standardized several place names.

 The Seneca have operated a bingo and gaming hall at Oil Springs since 2014.